OH1KH/CqrlogAlpha/compiled/README.md

 That will install FreePascal compiler and Lazarus GUI.
 Issuing that line results a long list of dependencies to install, just say Y (yes) to install them all.

 If your Lazarus is very old from package you find latest version from https://www.lazarus-ide.org It is always recommended to use latest version as package versions can be very old, as seen with Cqrlog packages.
-At the moment lazarus-ide version is 2.2.6

 When lazarus-ide is installed you need to change to source directory, either git cloned or extracted from zip. ("cd cqrlog") After that start the compile process, issue: